 Once you click the New Notebook button, a new page will open, where you can begin to write and run Python code.

 What you see here is a notebook environment.
 You are now ready to write Python code!
-In our next article we will cover how to use this environment to write and run Python code.
+In my next article we will discuss various ways to write and run Python code.
 Stay tuned!